Call Us

 Reduced sex drive

-While it is normal for people to experience fluctuations in their sex drive, the complete loss of it can be one of the physical signs of depression.
-It can often be a symptom that people don’t want to talk about or attempt to address, due to feeling embarrassed about the private matter.
-But if it is something that you are experiencing, it is important to discuss it as it is a physical sign of depression that can severely impact your self-confidence and lead to issues within your relationship.
+While it's normal for people to experience fluctuations in their sex drive, the complete loss of it can be one of the physical signs of depression.
+It can often be a symptom that people don’t want to talk about or attempt to address, due to feeling embarrassed.
+But if it's something you're experiencing, it's important to discuss it as it's a physical sign of depression that can severely impact your self-confidence and lead to issues within your relationship.

 Appetite changes

-Depression may see a person gain or lose weight, and there are a number of reasons why this can happen:
+Depression may lead to a person gaining or losing weight, and there are a number of reasons why this can happen:

 Digestion issues

-Another physical sign of depression is gastrointestinal or digestion issues, where you feel nauseous all the time, or experience constipation or diarrhoea.
+Another physical sign of depression is gastrointestinal or digestion issues, causing you to feel nauseous all the time, or experience constipation or diarrhoea.

 Treatment for depression

-If you are experiencing physical signs of depression, it is recommended that you speak to a healthcare professional so that you can start to take the right steps towards feeling better.
+If you're experiencing physical signs of depression, it's recommended that you speak to a healthcare professional so that you can start to take the right steps towards feeling better.

 You may feel comfortable starting your journey by talking to your GP.
-Alternatively, you can come to a Priory Group Hospital or Wellbeing Centre for an assessment, diagnosis and for treatment.
+Alternatively, you can come to a Priory hospital or wellbeing centre for an assessment, diagnosis and depression treatment.

-Your initial appointment or appointments will be carried out by one of our consultant psychiatrists, all of whom are highly experienced in assessing depression symptoms and providing correct diagnoses.
-The doctor will then work with you to determine the best course of action, which may include a combination of medication and therapy to deal with both the emotional and physical signs of depression, and help you to enjoy a better quality of life going forward.
+Your initial appointment or appointments will be carried out by one of our specialists, all of whom are highly experienced in assessing depression symptoms.
+We'll then work with you to determine the best course of action, which may include a combination of medication and therapy to deal with both the emotional and physical signs of depression, and help you to enjoy a better quality of life going forward.

 Blog reviewed by Dr Mila Senem Leveson (MB BChir, MRC, MRCPsych, PGCert in Medical and Biomedical Education), Consultant General Adult and Rehabilitation Psychiatrist at Priory Hospital North London